Pilot of mobile phone detection cameras

 Transport for NSW and Roads and Maritime Services (RMS) has worked with potential technology providers to test camera technology on the Sydney road network.

-Australian company, Acusensus, has been selected to pilot its high-tech cameras in two locations on the M4 and Anzac Parade after a successful testing phase and competitive tender process involving 23 potential providers.
+Australian company, Acusensus, was engaged to pilot its high-tech cameras in two fixed locations on the M4 and Anzac Parade after a successful testing phase and competitive tender process involving 23 potential providers.

 Controls are in place to ensure images captured by the system are securely stored and managed by authorised personnel only, in a similar way to other camera programs.